opennetworkinglab/ngsdn-tutorial/EXERCISE-8.md

 Spine switches will use this label to forward packets.
 Can you tell what 101 identifies here?
 Hint: take a look at [netcfg-gtp.json]

-### 5. Install flow rule to enable GTP encapsulation
+### 7. Use ONOS REST APIs to create GTP flow rule

 Finally, it is time to instruct `leaf1` to encapsulate traffic with a GTP tunnel header.
 To do this, we will insert a special table entry in the "SPGW portion" of the [fabric.p4] pipeline, implemented in file [spgw.p4].
 Specifically, we will insert one entry in the [dl_sess_lookup] table, responsible for handling downlink traffic (i.e., with match on the UE IPv4 address) by setting the GTP tunnel info which will be used to perform the encapsulation (action `set_dl_sess_info`).

 **NOTE:** this version of spgw.p4 is from ONOS v2.2.2 (the same used in this tutorial).
 The P4 code might have changed recently, and you might see different tables if you open up the same file in a different branch.

 To insert the flow rule, we will not use an app (which we would have to implement from scratch!), but instead, we will use the ONOS REST APIs.
 To learn more about the available APIs, use the following URL to open up the automatically generated API docs from your running ONOS instance:
 <http://127.0.0.1:8181/onos/v1/docs/>

-The specific API we will use is `POST /flows` to create new flow rules:
+The specific API we will use to create new flow rules is `POST /flows`, described here:
 <http://127.0.0.1:8181/onos/v1/docs/#!/flows/post_flows>

 This API takes a JSON request.
 The file